-5.2 THE MELBOURNE SCHOOL OF POPULATION AND GLOBAL HEALTH
+5.3 THE MELBOURNE SCHOOL OF POPULATION AND GLOBAL HEALTH

-The Melbourne School of Population Health was established in the Faculty of Medicine, Dentistry and Health Sciences in 2001.
+The Melbourne School of Population Health (http://mspgh.unimelb.edu.au/) was established in the Faculty of Medicine, Dentistry and Health Sciences in 2001.
 It became the Melbourne School of Population and Global Health in 2013.
-Approximately 300 academic and professional staff people work in the School and it's partner agencies.
-The School's total budget is in excess of \$55m.
+Approximately 300 academic and professional staff work across the School and its partner agencies.
+The School's total budget is in excess of \$50m.
 There are approximately 120 higher degree research students (predominantly PhD).

 The School aims to strengthen the understanding, capacity and services of society to meet population health needs and to improve the quality and equity of health care.
-It employs a population health framework that incorporates public health and preventative medicine, health promotion, clinical medicine and allied healthcare disciplines and an equity and evidencebased approach to health care and health policy.
+It employs a population health framework that incorporates public health and preventative medicine, health promotion, clinical medicine and allied healthcare disciplines and an equity and evidence-based approach to health care and health policy.
 Its research programs aim to elucidate the genetic, environmental, social and economic determinants of health, and to focus on the evaluation of the health systems, programs and services that seek to prevent disease and injury and to promote health.
 The School provides research and professional development opportunities for medical undergraduates, postgraduates in a wide range of disciplines, clinicians in all sectors of the health care industry, scientists, professionals and leaders in population health.